nhsconnect/ITK3-Messaging-Distribution/pages/design/design.md

 ## Background ##

 The Design & Build section contains information which may be useful in the design phase of ITK3 Messaging Solutions.
-The payload specification must be consulted for specific domain or payload information.
+The Payload specification must be consulted for specific domain or Payload information.